 Wandering through a meadow, a child stops by a jewelweed plant, on the lookout for its plump seed pods.
-As she reaches in to touch one, it suddenly bursts open and ejects a seed, startling and delighting her.
+As she reaches in and touches one, it suddenly bursts open and ejects a seed, startling and delighting her.
 This child is inadvertently helping with an important part of a plant’s life cycle, the dispersal of its seeds.
 Producing seeds for the next generation is only part of a plant’s job.
 It needs those seeds to reach a place where they can grow.
-Spring-loaded seed capsules, like those in jewelweed, are just one of the many fascinating seed dispersal mechanisms found in plants.
+Spring-loaded seed capsules like those of jewelweed are just one of the many fascinating mechanisms plants use to disperse their seeds.

 A seed is the fertilized, ripened ovule of a cone-bearing plant (gymnosperm) or a flowering plant (angiosperm).
-The seed contains an embryo, the tiny beginning of a new plant, and it is usually equipped with at least some nutrients for the Continue reading Traveling Seeds – Background
+Continue reading Traveling Seeds – Background

 FOCUS: After a plant flowers and produces fertile seeds, those seeds must still find a spot to grow.
-We’ll see what the inside of a seed looks like, how it holds all that is necessary for a new plant to grow, and explore outside to see the many different ways seeds move from place to place.
+We’ll see what the inside of a seed looks like, how it holds all that is necessary for a new plant to grow, and explore outside to see the many different seeds we can find and the ways they move from place to place.

 Objective: To use a model to learn the parts of a seed and their functions.

 A seed has everything it needs to travel, like a backpacker.
-Tell the children that Continue reading Traveling Seeds – Activities
+Tell the children that you’re going to dress up the teacher as a seed.
+Continue reading Traveling Seeds – Activities

-Characters: Benjy Bear, Mitch Milkweed Seed, Claire Cranberry, Bertie Burdock, Sally Squirrel
+Characters: Benjy Bear, Mitch Milkweed Seed, Clara Cranberry, Bertie Burdock, Sally Squirrel.

 Props: Brown pompom for burdock burr, basket of acorns prop